rudenoise/rudenoiseSite/md/published/swift-linux.md

 ## Thoughts

 I like it.
 It reminds me of _Go_, simple dev tools and workflow.
-There's also some good overlap with OCaml, the type-system is strict enough that a successful compilation is a reasonable grantee that the code works.
-I probably prefer OCaml as a language, and Go's tooling, but it has enough of each to be a compelling choice.
+There's also overlap with OCaml, the type-system is strict enough that a successful compilation is a reasonable grantee that the code works.
+I probably prefer OCaml as a language and Go's tooling, but it has enough of each to be a compelling choice.

 Swift on Linux is a work-in-progress so the mailing lists have been